Paranoiac (film): Plot

 Eleanor falls in love with "Tony" and is conflicted by her seemingly-incestuous thoughts.
 She is about to commit suicide, but he stops her and confesses that he is not her brother.
 Meanwhile, Simon had an affair with Eleanor's nurse, who guesses Simon's murder attempt and so tries to leave.
 When he stops her, she threatens to expose him, which makes him drown her in the garden pond.
 Simon tells Eleanor that the nurse left.

-The fake Tony investigates the chapel and finds the real Tony's mummified body, despite Harriet's attempt to stop him, after the struggle reveals a hidden wall.
+The fake Tony investigates the chapel.
+Despite Harriet's attempt to stop him he finds the real Tony's mummified body after their struggle reveals a hidden wall.
 He is about to leave but is stopped by Simon, who admits he had tricked the real Tony into writing the suicide note and then murdered him and that he had sabotaged the car.
 Simon slugs and binds him.

 When the fake Tony comes to his senses, Simon plays the organ with the real Tony's body now seated on a chair.
 Simon informs the impostor that he and Tony had a talk and have decided to have the impostor "join" Tony.

 Harriet appears and persuades Simon to leave since she will take care of the situation.
 She is unfazed at seeing the corpse and so evidently knew the truth as well.
 She sets the chapel on fire with a lantern to protect Simon and then leaves.
 Eleanor, alarmed by the fire, appears.
 She sees the real Tony's body and unties the fake Tony.

 They flee the chapel, and since it is ablaze and Tony's body is inside, Simon's madness overwhelms him.
 He staggers to the chapel to try to "rescue" Tony but is trapped by the flames and is overcome as he clutches Tony's skeletal remains.

 Release

 Paranoiac was first released theatrically in the United States, opening in San Francisco, California on 15 May 1963.
-It opened in January 1964 in London as a double bill with The Kiss of the Vampire (1963).
+It opened in January 1964 in London as a double bill with Hammer's Kiss of the Vampire (1963).